Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/first_project.md

 Make sure you have read the [introduction](./introduction.md) before continuing.
 That chapter explains what this project is.

-Creating your first project will require that you have first [installed ROS Assistant's dependencies](./installation.md).
+Creating your first project will require that you have first [installed Nix Home's dependencies](./installation.md).

 In this chapter we will do the following:
   * Create a development environment you can build and deploy software from